azukaar/blossom-js/readme.md

 </html>
 ```

-See Advanced Usage for more information on possibilities;
+See Advanced Usage for more information on possibilities.

 # Features